review – music

 Let’s dissect the tracks in order, supplemented with lyric excerpts and (paraphrased) quotes from the mastermind Naas himself, for after all, this is a concept album telling a story in three acts.

-Act I: The Hearth—The Mask of Night-Speaking
+The Mask of Night-Speaking

 Unto the place of darkness and ordeal